Akansha-Kapoor/Hello-World/README.md

 * Chocolates
 * Cakes
 * Sweets

-I have a huge sweettooth
+I have a huge sweet tooth